-When a licensee accumulates 6 or more points on their DVLA driving licence the licensee shall be required to take, or retake, the DSA assessment.
-They must pass within 3 months of being notified of the requirement and shall report the results of all such tests to the Council within one month of the test being taken.
-Failure to achieve a pass as required above will result in their licence being reviewed and shall normally result in revocation of that licence.

-Where a person has been required to retake their DSA test more than twice as a result of the policy, they shall have their licence reviewed and this will normally result in their licence being revoked.
+When a licensee accumulates 6 or more points on their DVLA driving licence the licensee may be required to take, or retake, the Practical Driving test and must pass within 3 months of being notified of the requirement and shall report the results of all such tests to the Council within one month of the test being taken.
+Failure to achieve a pass as required above will result in their licence being reviewed and may result in revocation of that licence.
+Where a person has been required to retake their Practical Driving test more than twice as a result of the policy they may have their licence reviewed and this may result in their licence being revoked.
 An application to be re-licensed following such a revocation shall not normally be considered until a period of twelve months has elapsed from the date of revocation of their licence.